vidath96/nytimes-books-app/readme.txt

 >>Go inside project directory and press 'Sfift+Right Mouse Button'.
 >>Click 'Open Powershell Window here' to open Powershell window.
+>>Then type 'npm install' to configure the node modules.
 >>Then type 'npm start' to start development server to run application.

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------